PetroIvaniuk/llms-tools/README.md

 - [dropbase](https://github.com/DropbaseHQ/) - uild and prototype web apps faster with AI

 ## Games
+- [Muse](https://www.microsoft.com/en-us/research/blog/introducing-muse-our-first-generative-ai-model-designed-for-gameplay-ideation) - the first World and Human Action Model (WHAM), a generative AI model of a video game that can generate game visuals, controller actions, or both
 - [Genie](https://sites.google.com/view/genie-2024/), [Genie 2](https://deepmind.google/discover/blog/genie-2-a-large-scale-foundation-world-model/) - a foundation world model trained from Internet videos that can generate an endless variety of playable (action-controllable) worlds from synthetic images, photographs, and even sketches, by Google DeepMind
 - [GenChess](https://labs.google/genchess) - turns your ideas into playable art pieces using Google’s Imagen 3 model
 - [ExistAI](https://exists.ai/) - games from text